John Tomkins: Arrest

-Jurisdiction
+Punishment

-The mailings are said to have occurred in Des Moines, Iowa, Milwaukee, Wisconsin, and Chicago, Illinois regions.
+The mailings were said to have occurred in Des Moines, Iowa, Milwaukee, Wisconsin, and Chicago, Illinois, regions.
 The government chose the Northern District of Illinois as the venue for prosecution.
 None of the offenses are alleged to have occurred in Dubuque, which is in the jurisdiction of the United States District Court for the Northern District of Iowa.
 Des Moines is in the territory of the United States District Court for the Southern District of Iowa.

-Indictment

-On September 18, 2007, a special federal grand jury returned a fifteen count indictment.
-The suspect was charged with ten counts of securities fraud, two counts of mailing threatening letters to further a scheme of extortion, two counts of possessing an unregistered explosive device, a finally, one count of using an explosive device in the commission of a crime.
+On September 18, 2007, a special federal grand jury returned a 15-count indictment.
+The suspect was charged with ten counts of securities fraud, two counts of mailing threatening letters to further a scheme of extortion, two counts of possessing an unregistered explosive device, and one count of using an explosive device in the commission of a crime.

-Dismissals

 On March 6, 2009, a federal judge dismissed the ten counts of securities fraud, ruling the charges did not apply to the suspect because no attempt was made to manipulate the stock market.
 The suspect still faced five federal destructive device charges.

-New charges

 On April 30, 2009, prosecutors filed a new 13-count indictment based on the findings of a new grand jury.
 The indictment charged the former postal worker with two counts of possession of an unregistered destructive device, one count of using such a device while committing a violent crime, and ten counts of mailing a threatening communication with the intent to commit extortion.
 Tomkins remained held without bail at a Chicago federal prison.

-Trial, conviction and sentencing

 On July 21, 2010, Tomkins backed out of a plea deal and filed a motion to act as his own attorney at trial.
-He told the court that he would plead guilty to the 12 lesser counts, in the hope that prosecutors would drop the 13th count to avoid a trial.
+He told the court that he would plead guilty to the 12 lesser counts in the hope that prosecutors would drop the 13th count to avoid a trial.
 That count, possession of a destructive device while committing a violent crime, carries a minimum sentence of 30 years in prison.
 Tomkins told the court, "If they insist on a trial, a trial they'll have.
 It's going to be lengthy.
 I'm going to defend myself to the best of my ability."

 In 2012, Tomkins defended himself at trial in Chicago.
 He admitted sending the packages but insisted they would never have exploded.
 On May 4, 2012, after deliberating for about two hours, a jury found him guilty of nine counts of extortion and three counts relating to the pipe bombs, including one count of "building, possessing and delivering a destructive device."

 Tomkins was sentenced to 37 years in federal prison on May 21, 2013.
 He is currently incarcerated at the Federal Correctional Institution, Pekin, a medium-security facility in Illinois, and is scheduled for release in 2039.